 Mathematics Course Placement PolicyFAQ for Math Course Placement

-Mike Miller, Mathematics, and Elementary Education majors Anna Adrover and Trista Bentler presented at the North Dakota Council of Teachers of Mathematics conference in Fargo on Saturday, March 22.
-They presented various alternative strategies to the standard subtraction algorithm to an audience of K-12 teachers.
+Mike Miller, Mathematics, and Elementary Education majors Anna Adrover and Trista Bentler presented “No Borrowing Allowed!” at the Minnesota Council of Teachers of Mathematics Conference in Duluth on Friday, May 2nd.
+The presentation involved three alternative strategies to the standard subtraction algorithm.